 - 17. Discuss and evaluate the methods used by zoos and seed banks in the conservation of endangered species and their genetic diversity (e.g. scientific research, captive breeding programmes, reintroduction programmes and education)

 - Gain an understanding of the process of genetic drift and how it has an impact on small populations of animals

 - Gain an understanding of some real-life ZSL case studies of populations that have been affected by genetic drift

 - Gain an appreciation of why and how genetic management is used within zoos and captive populations

 - Find out which animals at ZSL London Zoo are part of a captive breeding programme and plan a route of the zoo that will incorporate some of these species.

 While at the Zoo:

-- Use this pre-visit information sheet and undertake the suggested activity onsite at the Zoo: Zoos Genetics and Breeding pre-visit information sheet (201.52 KB)
+- Use the pre-visit information sheet and undertake the suggested activity onsite at the Zoo

 - Make sure you visit B.U.G.S and find the critically endangered Partula snails.
 Discover why and how ZSL are working to protect this animal.